 There is one egregious, disturbing scene on the first mission that portrays a Spartan using utterly needless violence against a civilian and legitimizes it: after killing some Covenant, teammate Jorge drags a traumatized, resisting survivor out of hiding and refuses to let her go until she holds still, because apparently he's into power tripping.
 It's horrifying that the writers thought this was okay.

 You're almost always with another member of Noble Team through Reach's campaign.
 They're very important, especially because they're completely invincible, and I honestly wish they weren't.
 They trivialize literally any enemy attack as long as it's hitting them and not you.
 Unlike the Arbiter, you don't have to worry about them being temporarily defeated.
-Since they do damage enemies, I think you could actually just let your ally do almost all the work for most of the game, but that would be so time consuming and boring that I've never tried it.
+And since they do damage enemies, I think you could actually just let your ally do almost all the work for most of the game, but that would be so time consuming and boring that I've never tried it.

 Reach did some really silly things with weapons, like adding the "Plasma Repeater".
 At first I thought they just renamed and reskinned the Plasma Rifle, but nope the Plasma Rifle exists too.
 What's the difference between these guns?
 Nothing worth talking about.
 For all intents and purposes they're interchangeable.